Capitalisk/capitalisk-website/docs/guide-set-up.md

 - A machine/instance with a publicly exposed IP address (E.g. from a cloud service provider).
 - 100GB of hard drive space is recommended (this should be enough for several years of data).
+  - OPTIONAL: To reduce node costs, block storage be mounted to run a cheaper node.
+The disk space can be increased over time.
 - Port 8001 needs to be open for inbound TCP traffic.
 - All ports should be open for outbound TCP traffic.

 ## 2. Install Node.js

+Install either `nvm` or `node`.

 ### 2.1 Installing using `nvm`